logo

-Effective classroom management is crucial, especially in large classes.
-This study investigated the efficacy of an Immersive Virtual Reality (IVR) system, ClassMaster, in enhancing pre-service teachers’ classroom management skills.
-A quasi-experimental design compared 57 pre-service teachers: an IVR group using ClassMaster and a control group using video-based learning.
-Results showed that while both methods improved immediate classroom management competencies equally, the IVR group demonstrated significantly better performance on delayed tests, indicating enhanced long-term knowledge retention and more positive attitudes.
-Qualitative interviews highlighted the IVR system's immersive and practical nature.
-The study concludes that IVR-based learning offers a promising approach to enhancing pre-service teachers’ classroom management competencies, particularly in large class contexts.
+Effective classroom management is essential for creating an optimal learning environment, particularly in large classes.
+However, pre-service teachers often struggle to develop this competency through traditional training methods such as instructional videos and role-playing, which fail to provide authentic practice opportunities.
+This study investigated the efficacy of an innovative Immersive Virtual Reality (IVR) system, ClassMaster, in enhancing pre-service teachers’ classroom management skills.
+A quasi-experimental design was employed, involving 57 pre-service teachers randomly assigned to either an IVR group using ClassMaster or a control group using video-based learning.
+Participants’ classroom management competencies, self-efficacy, attitudes, and reflective thinking were assessed through pre-tests, post-tests, and delayed tests.
+Results revealed that while both methods improved immediate classroom management competencies equally, the IVR group demonstrated significantly better performance on delayed tests, indicating enhanced long-term knowledge retention.
+The IVR group also reported more positive attitudes towards classroom management.
+Reflective thinking levels were comparable between the two groups.
+Qualitative interviews highlighted the perceived benefits of the IVR system, including its innovative, immersive, and practical nature, which contributed to a profound and lasting impact on participants’ learning experiences.
+The study concludes that IVR-based learning, through systems like ClassMaster, offers a promising approach to enhancing pre-service teachers’ classroom management competencies, particularly in large class contexts.
+The research underscores the potential of IVR as a transformative tool in teacher education, warranting further exploration and integration into teacher training programs.

 Publisher